vEnhance/web.evanchen.cc/input/mockaime.md

 Like the AIME, there are 15 problems to solve in 3 continuous hours and all answers are integers ranging from 000 to 999, inclusive.
-No aids other than scratch paper, graph paper, ruler, compass, and protractor are permitted.

 Problem statements follow [ARML 2014 conventions][arml],
 so for example $\left\lfloor x \right\rfloor$ is the floor of $x$.
 You may refer to these conventions during the exam.

+For scored submissions, no aids other than writing utensils and erasers, scratch paper, graph paper, ruler, compass, protractor are permitted.
+In particular, books, notes, calculators, cell phones, computers, abacuses, ChatGPT, magic crystal balls, etc., are all prohibited.

 [aime]: https://en.wikipedia.org/wiki/American_Invitational_Mathematics_Examination
 [arml]: /static/ARML_Conventions_2014.pdf